renanleonel/bonseye/README.md

 # 🌱 Bonseye

-A modern Vue 3 application that allows users to **search for plants**, **add them to a personal garden**, and **track plant details over time**.
+A modern Vue 3 application that allows users to **search for plants**, **add them to a personal garden**, and **track plant details**.
 Designed for plant enthusiasts who want a simple and intuitive way to manage a digital garden.

 ## ✨ Features